adamrehn/ue4-docker/README.md

 ### Performing a dry run

 If you would like to see what `docker build` commands will be run without actually building anything, you can specify the `--dry-run` flag when invoking the build script.
 Execution will proceed as normal, except that all `docker build` commands will be printed to standard output instead of being executed as child processes.

+### Upgrading from a previous version

+When upgrading to a newer version of the code in this repository, be sure to specify the `--rebuild` flag when invoking the build script.
+This will ensure all images are rebuilt using the updated Dockerfiles.

 ## Windows `hcsshim` timeout issues